Allnoing/video-game-product-crud/README.md

 ## Notes
 - Ensure that the database connection details in `mysqli_connection.php` are correct.
 - The project uses Bootstrap for styling, so an internet connection is required to load the Bootstrap CSS from the CDN.
+- The sample data in `product_db.sql` includes a variety of products for testing purposes.

 ---